Elise Stenevik

-Elise Isolde Stenevik (/no/; born 9 September 1999) is a Norwegian professional footballer who plays as a defender for Women's Super League club Everton.
+Elise Isolde Stenevik (/no/; born 9 September 1999) is a Norwegian professional footballer who plays as a left-back for 1.
+FC Köln.

-She has previously played Damallsvenskan football for Eskilstuna United and Toppserien football for Arna-Bjørnar.
+She has previously played Damallsvenskan football for Eskilstuna United and Toppserien football for Arna-Bjørnar, as well as for Everton in the Women's Super League.

 Career

 Stenevik is a prolific Norway youth international and has played for Florø, Arna-Bjørnar and Eskilstuna United.

 In September 2022, Stenevik signed a two-year deal with Everton.
 On 24 May 2024, she signed a new two year contract.
 On 6 October 2024, Stenevik was subbed off at half-time after suffering a tendon hamstring injury that will keep her out until around Christmas.
+On 26 June 2026, it was announced that she would leave Everton when her contract expired.

+On 24 May 2026, Stenevik was announced at 1.
+FC Köln.